fetchai/agents-aea/docs/erc1155-skills.md

 The scope of the specific demo is to demonstrate how to deploy a smart contract and interact with it.
 For the specific use-case, we create two AEAs one that deploys and creates tokens inside the smart contract and the other that signs a transaction so we can complete an atomic swap.
 The smart contract we are using is an ERC1155 smart contract with a one-step atomic swap functionality.
 That means the trade between the two AEAs can be trustless.

+####Note:
+This demo serves demonstrative purposes only.
+Since the AEA deploying the contract also has the ability to mint tokens, in reality the transfer of tokens from the AEA signing the transaction is worthless.

 ### Launch an OEF node
 In a separate terminal, launch a local OEF node (for search and discovery).
 ``` bash